kztk-m/sparcl/README.md

 * polymorphic types (with constraints) (such as `forall a p. a # p -> a` and `forall a b p q r. p <= q => (a # p -> b) # r -> a # q -> b `)
 * invertible types (such as `rev Int` and `rev (List Int)`)

 Though our parser is too generous, we require polymorphic types can appear in outermost positions of `sig` declaration explained below.
+TODO: I do not understand this sentence.

-A function definition has a form of:
+A function definition has the form of:

     sig f : Ty
     def f p1 ... pn = e1 with e1'